wikibonsai/wikibonsai/docs/TERMS.md

 #### Doc

 `Doc` is the generic kind which essentially tells the system "refer to user-defined doctypes".
-This basically acts as a root node for the doctype hierarchy as defined by the user.
+This basically acts as a root node for the doctype hierarchy as defined by the user. `doctypes` are largely interchangeable with `collections` in static site generators.

 #### Media